 One of the best things to do near Dorchester has to be Kingston Maurward.
 The 16th-century manor house is now home to Kingston Maurward College, so is not generally open to the public.
 However, the stunning landscaped gardens of the surrounding estate are.
 The estate is also home to a lovely animal park.
 Families can meet farm animals and other critters, including pigs, goats, owls, and various birds.
 You’ll also spot more exotic animals such as alpacas, rheas, and wallabies.

 Tolpuddle Martyrs Museum

 The Tolpuddle Martyrs were six local farmers from the nearby town of Tolpuddle.
 They formed a workers’ union in 1834 in order to campaign against cutting wages.
-Because landowners wanted them silenced, the six men were arrested on a technicality and sentenced to seven years transportation (exile in Australia).
-Today, they’re celebrated for being among the first to stand up for workers rights.
+Because landowners wanted them silenced, the six men were arrested on a technicality and sentenced to seven years of transportation (exile in Australia).
+Today, they’re celebrated for being among the first to stand up for workers’ rights.

 In Tolpuddle, you can learn more about their history, as well as the cause they fought for.
 A monument was erected in their honour in 1934, while a sculpture was created for the village in 2001.
-The Tolpuddle Martyrs Museum is small museum but tells the whole story very well.
-The village also hosts an annual festival in the martyrs’ honour.
+The Tolpuddle Martyrs Museum is a small museum but tells the whole story very well.
+The village also hosts an annual festival in the Martyrs’ honour.

 Sculpture by the Lakes

 Nestled in 26 acres of Dorset’s stunning countryside lies Sculpture by the Lakes, a sculpture park on the shores of the Pallington Lakes.
 The park was created by renowned sculptor Simon Gudgeon along with his wife, Monique.
 As well as an impressive collection of sculptures dotted throughout the beautiful landscapes, the park has three gallery spaces.
 They also run regular events, from talks and workshops to an annual wellness festival.